 To increase unloading capacity, Port Tampa Bay is currently investing \$20 million in a new berth in front of our Port Tampa Bay Terminal.
-We will have "priority right" at this new berth with 72-hours written notice, subject to limited exceptions, as per an agreement with Tampa Port Authority, which allows us to berth our vessels without delay or restrictions in connection with other port traffic.
+We will have "priority right" at this new berth.
 With the goal of efficiently distributing our Pennsuco facility's additional capacity, we plan to invest and expand existing rail terminals on the FEC railway to double existing cement rail volumes.